Doctor Backflow LLC

 Examples:

-• A garden hose left in a pool, bucket of soapy water, or laundry basin creates a cross-connection.
-If the pressure in the water main drops, the hose can act like a straw, siphoning the contents of the pool or bucket directly into the household/neighbor's potable water lines.
+• Backflow occurs when a cross-connection is created by a garden hose submerged in a pool, a bucket containing chemicals, or left below the flood rim of a sink.
+If pressure in the water main drops like when fire hydrants are opened, the hose can act like a straw, siphoning contaminated water from the pool, bucket, or sink directly into the home's potable water system—and potentially into neighboring water lines.

 COMMERCIAL